Applications for the 58th California Department of Fish and Wildlife Academy (January - August 2015) are OPEN.

 PRE-LAW ENFORCEMENT ACADEMY PHYSICAL TRAINING TEST: Each applicant who has successfully passed the P.O.S.T.
 Entrance Examination with a score of 42 or higher will be required to take and successfully complete the Pre-Law Enforcement Academy Physical Training Test 1.5 mile run.
 You must successfully complete the run in 15 minutes or less to be considered for entrance into the Law Enforcement Academy.
 The test will be administered two-weeks after the P.O.S.T.
 Entrance Examination.

 You MUST call ahead of time to reserve a slot to take the exam by calling (530) 895-2401.
-If your name is NOT on the list, you may be refused admittance to the exam.
+If your name is NOT on the list, you may be refused admittance to the run.

 The testing will begin PROMPTLY at the time listed.
 Late arrivals will not be accepted.
 A valid form of photo identification will be required for admittance.